dlandon/zoneminder.machine.learning/README.md

 The zmNinja Event Notification Server is accessed at port 9000.
 Security with a self signed certificate is enabled.
 You may have to install the certificate on iOS devices for the event notification to work properly.

 Changes:
+2018-02-15
+- Add user cron entries.
+The cron entries in the /config/cron file will be entered into the root crontab.

 2018-02-08
 - Add SSL_EVENTS environment variable to enable/disable ssl on zmevent notifications.